hank-ai/darknet/README.md

   * Start training!
 Run the following commands:
 ~~~
     cd ~/nn/animals/
-    ~/src/darknet/darknet detector -map -dont_show train ~/nn/animals/animals.data ~/nn/animals/animals.cfg
+    ~/src/darknet/darknet detector -map -dont_show train animals.data animals.cfg
 ~~~

 Be patient.
 The best weights will be stored in `animals_best.weights`.
 And the progress of training can be observed by viewing the `chart.png` file after the first hundred iterations.

 # Other Tools and Links

-* To manage your Darknet/YOLO projects, annotate images, and generate the necessary files to train with Darknet, [see DarkMark](https://github.com/stephanecharette/DarkMark).
+* To manage your Darknet/YOLO projects, annotate images, verify your annotations, and generate the necessary files to train with Darknet, [see DarkMark](https://github.com/stephanecharette/DarkMark).
-* For an alternative CLI to Darknet, to use image tiling, or for object tracking in your videos, [see DarkHelp](https://github.com/stephanecharette/DarkHelp).
+* For a robust alternative CLI to Darknet, to use image tiling, for object tracking in your videos, or for a commercial C++ API to Darknet, [see DarkHelp](https://github.com/stephanecharette/DarkHelp).
 * See if [the Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/darknet_faq/) can help answer your questions.
 * See the many tutorial and example videos on [Stéphane's YouTube channel](https://www.youtube.com/c/StephaneCharette/videos)
+* If you have a support question or want to chat with other Darknet/YOLO users, [join the Darknet/YOLO discord server](https://discord.gg/zSq8rtW).